 Do I have to authenticate every time I log in?While on campus, you will have to authenticate each time you log in for the first seven (7) days after enrollment.
-Following the enrollment period, you will only have to authenticate if you log in to MyVSU or the Outlook Web on the wireless network or off-campus.
+Following the enrollment period, you will only have to authenticate if you log in to MyVSU or the Outlook Web on the wireless network or off-campus or everytime you log in to OneUSG.
 This includes accessing these resources through the V-State Mobile App (please make sure your app is updated to the most recent version).
 2FA will NOT be required when using the Outlook desktop client (including using the desktop client via remote access) and legacy email clients such as Mail on Apple devices.

 What if I do not have a cell phone? or I lose my cell phone? or I change my phone number? or I am out of the country?

 You can verify your MyVSU account by receiving calls from a designated landline phone and entering your PIN or by answering your security questions.
 To initiate the security questions prompt, wait 60 seconds after attempting one of the three primary methods and then choose ‘Use a different verification option’.